BYUHPC/sci-comp-course/project/phase7.md

 ![MPI Write](../img/mpi-write.png)

 Now that you can write, don't forget about [`wavefiles`](https://byuhpc.github.io/sci-comp-course/resources.html#the-project).
-It can be loaded with `module load wavefiles` or downloaded with [these instructions](https://byuhpc.github.io/sci-comp-course/resources.html#the-project). `wavediff` will help you quickly identify difference and `waveshow` will print the full input file.
+It can be loaded with `module load wavefiles` or downloaded with [these instructions](https://byuhpc.github.io/sci-comp-course/resources.html#the-project). `wavediff` will help you quickly identify differences and `waveshow` will print the full input file.
 Use these liberally as you debug.

-When you run with multiple processes on [NFS](https://en.wikipedia.org/wiki/Network_File_System) (the file system protocol we use), OpenMPI is astonishingly slow to allow MPI I/O writes by [default](https://github.com/open-mpi/ompi/blob/b79b3e9264ce7bfdb77ceb93aefc841af76addcf/ompi/mca/fs/ufs/fs_ufs_file_open.c#L89); it limits only 1 process to write at time by locking.
+When you run with multiple processes on [NFS](https://en.wikipedia.org/wiki/Network_File_System) (the file system protocol we use), OpenMPI is astonishingly slow to allow MPI I/O writes by [default](https://github.com/open-mpi/ompi/blob/b79b3e9264ce7bfdb77ceb93aefc841af76addcf/ompi/mca/fs/ufs/fs_ufs_file_open.c#L89); it limits only 1 process to write at a time by locking.
 This can be changed with `export OMPI_MCA_fs_ufs_lock_algorithm=3`, which has a 0.1% chance of processes locking incorrectly in our case.
 As you develop read/writes, do NOT set this variable.
 Once your code works, set the environment variable and watch the MASSIVE speed ups.
 Run the program twice if you expected it to work or `unset OMPI_MCA_fs_ufs_lock_algorithm`.
 We will account for possible `OMPI_MCA_fs_ufs_lock_algorithm` related errors when grading.

 ## Energy